 The CCG’s Medicines Optimisation team’s role is to ensure people obtain the best possible outcomes from their medicines.
-The team works closely with clinicians in primary and secondary care, patients, carers and other health and social care professionals and aims to ensure that we offer evidence-based, cost-effective interventions to the people of Bury.
+The team works closely with clinicians in primary (GP Practices) and secondary care (hospitals), patients, carers and other health and care professionals and aims to ensure that we offer evidence-based, cost-effective interventions for the people of Bury.

 Greater Manchester Joint Formulary

-All prescribers in Bury are requested to adhere to the Greater Manchester Medicines Management Group (GMMMG) Joint Formulary, Interface Prescribing Guidance, and recommendations.
-These are all available via this website: http://gmmmg.nhs.uk/
+All prescribers in Bury are requested to adhere to the Greater Manchester Medicines Management Group (GMMMG) Joint Formulary (which is a locally approved list of medicines and technologies), Prescribing Guidance and Shared Care arrangements.
+These are available here.

 Primary Care Antimicrobial Policy

 All clinicians are requested to adhere to the Greater Manchester Antimicrobial Policy.
 This covers prescribing for the treatment of infections commonly encountered in general practice.
 Guidance can be accessed here.